-Monetary donations totaling nearly \$5,885 from the Friends of the Flossmoor Library provided summer reading promotional T-shirts for the program and staff recognition awards.
+Monetary donations totaling nearly \$20,485 from private donations and from the Friends of the Flossmoor Library, which provided summer reading promotional T-shirts for the program and staff recognition awards as well as the Trick and Treat Trail.
 The Friends of the Library generated income primarily through membership, and used book sales.